 I am a Ph.D. candidate in Rhetoric and Composition at Washington State University.
-My primary areas of study are digital literacies, rhetorics of science and medicine, cyberfeminist rhetorics, and technical communication.
-I teach a variety of courses including technical writing, first-year composition, writing across the curriculum, and business communication.
+My primary research areas are technical communication, digital literacies, rhetorics of science and medicine, and cyberfeminist rhetorics.
+I teach a variety of courses including technical and professional writing, first-year composition, writing across the curriculum, and business communication.

 I am the Founder and Director of the Feminist Scholars Digital Workshop, an online, interdisciplinary workshop for scholars and individuals working on feminist-oriented research projects.
-From 2014-2015, I served as the Richard H. Haswell Distinguished Graduate Fellow in The WSU Writing Program.
-In the fall, I will begin a new position as a Lecturer in the Department of English at the University of Massachusetts Dartmouth.
+From 2014-2015, I served as the Richard H. Haswell Distinguished Graduate Fellow in the WSU Writing Program, a nationally-recognized program that includes campus-wide writing assessment, writing in the disciplines, and writing support.
+I am currently a Lecturer in the Department of English at the University of Massachusetts Dartmouth.

 Prior to attending WSU, I served as Assistant Director of Composition at Appalachian State University and as a Digital Media Consultant for ASU’s Writing Across the Curriculum Program.
 When not engaged in scholarly activities, I’m hiking, practicing yoga, studying German, and doing nerdy stuff with new media and writing.